 What are the Success Rates of Dental Implants?

 Over the past decade or so, the success rates of dental implants have reached an impressive pinnacle.
 Depending on what study you are looking at, the dental implant success rate in the United States is somewhere between 96-99%.
 Such incredible success rates are thanks to the knowledge base around the procedure, as well as the biocompatible materials that we use in dental implant placement procedure.

 What if I'm not an Ideal Candidate for Implants?

 If you want dental implants, but are worried that you might not be the ideal dental implant candidate, don't worry!
 Not everyone can be the ideal candidate, and some patients simply need a little bit more work done before their implant placement procedure than others.
 Even if you're not the ideal candidate, but you are missing teeth and want to replace them, we can help turn you into one with bone grafting or other solutions.
 When you come in to have a consultation about implant placement, we will build a treatment plan for you ahead of time so that you know what to expect.
 We are with you every step of the way!

 Questions About Dental Implants?

-If you still have questions about whether you are a good dental implant candidate, or if you are ready to schedule your dental implant consultation, please call us at 480.935.6295, to get started.
-We are looking forward to seeing you at our Phoenix dental office!
+If you are around Paradise Valley, AZ and still have questions about whether you are a good dental implant candidate, or if you are ready to schedule your dental implant consultation, please call us at 480.935.6295, to get started.
+We are looking forward to seeing you at our Paradise Valley dental office!